hypertrack/hyperlog-android/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://opensource.org/licenses/MIT) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Download](https://api.bintray.com/packages/piyushgupta27/maven/smart-scheduler/images/download.svg) ](https://bintray.com/piyushgupta27/maven/smart-scheduler/_latestVersion)
 ## Overview
 A utility logger library for Android on top of standard Android `Log` class for debugging purpose.
 This is a simple library that will allow Android apps or library to store `log` into `database` so that developer can pull the logs from the database into `File` or push the logs to your `remote server` for `debugging` purpose.
+Want to know more on this and wondering why you should prefer using this library over doing it yourself.
+Check out the blog post.

 <p align="center">
 <kbd>